Novel tools and observables for jet physics in heavy-ion collisions: Mapping the splittings of in-medium jets

 As a demonstration of the general ideas outlined above, we fill the Lund diagram using two QCD-based models for jet quenching, namely QPYTHIA \cite{Armesto:2009fj} and JEWEL \cite{Zapp:2011ya,Zapp:2012ak}.
 Both models implement the possibility for medium-induced bremsstrahlung.
 However, only JEWEL (i) evaluates dynamically the kinematics of multiple scattering, (ii) implements additional momentum broadening of all particles and (iii) provides the possibility to track recoiling medium constituents that have interacted with the jet and, finally, includes them in the hadronization step.\footnote{Note, however, that in JEWEL medium particles that interact with the jet do not interact further with the medium.} The jet-induced medium response constitutes a correlated ``background'' component that can contribute to the modifications of the measured jet substructure.
 Recoil effects are expected to contribute in the soft-large angle sector of the phase space, similarly to the uncorrelated underlying event, discussed further in \autoref{sec:uncorrelatedbackground}.
 One can also neglect tracking the recoil particles altogether.
 For further details about the employed models, see \App{app:models}.

 We present first the results of generator level studies, i.e. without embedding the models into a realistic heavy-ion background.
 For the same jet criteria as in \autoref{fig:PS2Vac}, in \autoref{fig:PS2} (upper row) we plot the Lund plots generated by QPYTHIA, JEWEL without recoils and JEWEL with recoils, respectively.
 In this particular study, we employ the C/A reclustering.
 The lower plots show the differences to the corresponding vacuum diagrams.
 It is also important to keep in mind that there is a significant migration between $\pT$ bins in heavy-ion collisions, widely understood as the effect of jet energy-loss.
+Considering multiple gluon emissions, the $\pT$ shift can be as big as $\Delta \pT \sim \sqrt{\omega_{s} \pT/n}$ \cite{Baier:2001yt} where $\omega_s \sim 2-5$ GeV is the energy of typical medium-induced emissions.
 This could result in a significant contribution, in a fixed $\pT$ bin, from jets that were minimally modified.